Selwyn Lloyd: Second Army

 In October 1944, although not yet a member of the Conservative Party, he accepted an invitation to apply for the Conservative candidacy for the Wirral, where the sitting MP was retiring.
 He was selected in preference to a VC bearing rival, who refused to pledge to live in the constituency; when asked Lloyd replied that he had "never lived anywhere else".
 In January 1945, he was unanimously adopted as the Conservative candidate whilst home on leave.

 Lloyd was promoted to Commander of the Order of the British Empire (CBE) in February 1945 and was promoted to acting brigadier on 8 March 1945.
 He was twice mentioned in despatches, the second of these being amongst a list of soldiers honoured for the 1944-5 campaign.

 Lloyd was with the Allied forces which liberated Bergen-Belsen concentration camp.
 He seldom spoke about Belsen, but later recalled seeing inmates living like animals, defecating in public view, and that there was no smell from the 10,000 corpses lying unburied (another 17,000 died after liberation) as they were emaciated, with no flesh to putrefy.
-Lloyd was also sent by Dempsey to identify Heinrich Himmler's body after his suicide.
-He recalled a corporal lifting Himmler's head with his boot, and then the dull thud of the head falling back as the corporal took his foot away.
+Lloyd was also sent by Dempsey to identify Heinrich Himmler's body following his suicide.
 Lloyd ended his active army service with the honorary rank of colonel.
 Apart from his CBE, he was also decorated with the U.S. Legion of Merit in the degree of Commander.